Geneforge: Geneforge

 Geneforge is the first game in the series.
 It was released for Macintosh on December 12, 2001, and for Windows on March 19, 2002.
 The game engages the player into the origins of the Shapers as well as an introduction to the series as to the Geneforge itself.
-The player assume the role of an apprentice Shaper who is cast away on an island abandoned, or "barred" as the plot calls it, by the sect 200 years prior.
+The player assumes the role of an apprentice Shaper who is cast away on a "barred" island by the sect 200 years prior.
 The island contains groups of the Shapers' creations, who have formed their own ideologies regarding the sect.
 The player must escape the island, after dealing with the forces at work to steal the Shaper secrets that were abandoned on Sucia Isle long ago.